Plutonomicon/plutarch-plutus/docs/DEVGUIDE.md

 Even if certain functionalities are absent from the public facing API - you can always implement them using functions like `punsafeConstant` and `punsafeBuiltin` - these allow you to walk the lines between Plutus core and Plutarch.

 A general familiarity with Plutus core is important.
-You can learn all of that through the following documents-
+You can learn all of that through the following documents:

 - [Builtin lists](https://github.com/Plutonomicon/plutonomicon/blob/main/builtin-lists.md)
 - [Builtin pairs](https://github.com/Plutonomicon/plutonomicon/blob/main/builtin-pairs.md)